Folklore in Multi-Objective Optimisation: Introduction

 \section{Introduction}

 Mathematical folklore is (presumably) present in most branches of mathematics and is probably largely unavoidable in a developing field.
 When proving results, one usually cares about the problem one is faced with and does not consider what the minimal assumptions for each statement are.
-But if this result, and its proof, happens to be true in a more general setting, this is usually worth a note at most.
+But if these results, and their proofs, happens to be true in a more general setting, this is usually worth a note at most.
 Thus, the more general result is never stated, even if it is accepted as true by the community.

 Since I have started looking at multi-objective optimisation, I have encountered a disproportionally large amount of folklore, which can be frustrating at times.
 Every once in a while I run into a property that looks too basic to be new, but I cannot find a reference for it.
 After I prove it for the case that I care about, someone tells me that this is known in the field and gives me a paper to cite, which does not contain my result precisely, but a similar one.